 TB test for children two and older

-The T-SPOT.TB test is the only IGRA cleared by the United States Food and Drug Administration (FDA) for your patients two and older, including your BCG-vaccinated patients, healthy patients and patients with compromised immune systems.1
+The T-SPOT.TB test is an IGRA cleared by the United States Food and Drug Administration (FDA) for your patients two and older, including your BCG-vaccinated patients, healthy patients and patients with compromised immune systems.1

 A moment of truth